PORTLAND -- The reason why a woman got trapped between two walls of downtown Portland buildings remained a mystery Thursday morning.

 The rescuers first tried to use ropes to get her out, then decided to cut through the wall of the parking garage to free her.

 The woman was alert, agitated, but did not appear to be seriously injured.
 She was talking with rescue crews as they sawed through concrete blocks for several hours.

 About 6:15 a.m., firefighters had managed to start removing sections of the wall.
 The woman's husband was also brought to the scene to help calm her.
 He gave her a kiss once her face was showing through the area broken out by rescuers.

 Damon Simmons, with the Portland Fire Bureau, said the firefighters had been specially trained in urban earthquake rescues, including the use of saws to free victims.

-An air bag was deployed in hopes of expanding the space between the wall.
+An air bag was deployed in hopes of expanding the space between the walls.
 Soapy water was also applied, Simmons said.
-A propane heater and flexible pipe also used to keep her warm.
+A propane heater and flexible pipe were also used to keep her warm.